 4.)
 Trade your SUV for husbands sedan.
 Or vice versa.
 For some reason, in the land of gas guzzling, over sized suburbans (I own one), every strip mall is filled with compact car size parking spaces.
 Inwood Village is the worse, and I’m curious if shops enjoy watching customers yell at each other about door dings.
 Even worse, don’t be the schmuck that takes up 2 car spaces.
 Again, probably the same impatient guy in the valet line.

 5.)
 Return your grocery cart.
 I admit, I’ve been guilty of this before.
-Especially when I have to park way far away from the cart return.
+Especially when I have to park way far away from the cart return due to the holiday traffic.
 But how much time does it really take the roll it back where it belongs?
 And let’s face it, leaving it sitting in the lot usually blocks another rare open parking space and forces the grocery baggers to leave their post and chase carts down all day.
 Don’t be lazy.

 7.)
 Take a break.
 Make a lunch date with yourself.
 Pick a quaint cafe to stop for coffee and lunch.
 Live a little, and order some vino.
 Treat yourself to some me time and leave the phone in the vehicle.
 That’s right, walk in and plop yourself down at a table with no distraction.
 Not even a book.
 (You don’t have time to lounge, your being productive, remember?).
 Be one with your food.
 Gobble gobble.